Working groups

 Working Group Environmental Monitoring

-Scientists from various disciplines are involved in the working group group in order to exchange experiences and develop contributions to the continuous improvement of the quality of environmental monitoring.
-Key issues are working group at two to three working group meetings a year.
-A particular concern is to make the collected monitoring data usable.
-Depending on the occasion, an attempt is made
+Scientists from various disciplines are involved in the working group to exchange experiences and develop contributions to continuously improve the quality of environmental monitoring.
+Key topics are discussed at two to three meetings per year.
+A particular concern is to make the monitoring data collected usable.

 Working Group Environmental Monitoring